sirius-ms/sirius/README.md

 Contact: ![](https://raw.githubusercontent.com/boecker-lab/sirius_frontend/release/manual/source/siriusMailtrans.png)

-SIRIUS is a java-based software framework for the analysis of LC-MS/MS data of metabolites and other small molecules.
+SIRIUS is a java-based software framework for the analysis of LC-MS/MS data of metabolites and other "small molecules of biological interest".
 SIRIUS integrates a collection of our tools, including CSI:FingerID, ZODIAC and CANOPUS.
 In particular, both the graphical user interface and the command line version of SIRIUS seamlessly integrate the CSI:FingerID and CANOPUS web services.